mcaceresb/stata-gtools/docs/usage/gtoplevelsof.md

 Quickly tabulate most common levels of variable list.

-gtoplevelsof displays a table with the frequency counts, percentages, and cummulative counts and %s of the most common levels of varlist that occur in the data.
+gtoplevelsof (alias gtop) displays a table with the frequency counts, percentages, and cummulative counts and %s of the most common levels of varlist that occur in the data.
 It is similar to the user-written group with the select otpion or to contract after keeping only the largest frequency counts.

 Unlike contract, it does not modify the original data and instead prints the resulting table to the console.
 It also stores a matrix with the frequency